Katmundu: Production

 The film went on the floors from 5 November 2014.
-Mimi Chakraborty has been cast as Soham Chakraborty’s girlfriend, Srabanti Chatterjee as Abir Chatterjee's girlfriend while Rudranil Ghosh plays other pivotal role.
+Mimi Chakraborty has been cast as Soham Chakraborty's girlfriend, Srabanti Chatterjee as Abir Chatterjee's girlfriend while Rudranil Ghosh plays other pivotal role.
 Saswata Chatterjee plays the boss of the office in which the male protagonists work.
 Model Roja Dey, who debuted on the silver screen with this film, will play the role of a Nepali.
 The music is given by Anupam Roy, while Sirsha Ray has been roped in as the DoP.
 Parts of the film has been canned in Darjeeling, Sikkim and Kolkata.

 Soundtrack

-The soundtrack of the film, which is composed & written by Anupam Roy, has six tracks.
+The soundtrack of the film, which is composed and written by Anupam Roy, has six tracks.
 Nabarun Bose, keyboard player and programmer of The Anupam Roy Band, debuted as a playback singer with this film.
 The soundtrack of the film was released in Kolkata on 25 September 2015 in the presence of the cast and crew.